 Donor SOA issues an M-EVENT-REPORT confirmation to the NPAC SMS.

-NPAC SMS issues M-SET updating the subscriptionVersionStatus to old for subscriptionVersionNPAC objects.
+NPAC SMS sets the subscriptionVersionStatus to old for subscriptionVersionNPAC objects.
 It also sets the subscriptionModifiedTimeStamp and subscriptionDisconnectCompleteTimeStamp.

-NPAC SMS responds to M-SET.

 NPAC SMS issues, depending upon the current service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange an M-EVENT-REPORT for the subscriptionVersionStatus equal to “old” to the current service provider SOA.